OliverWisn/data_visualization/README.md

 - The mpl_squares.py script is a standalone script.
 After running this script, the standard plot of the quadratic function is shown, where the five given points on the plot are connected by straight lines.
+- The scatter_squares.py script is a standalone script.
+After running this script, the plot of the quadratic function is shown, where the points are generated automatically.
+This script uses the color maps and saves the resulting plot to the file squares_plot.png.

 ## Data Visualizations Summary:
-I made a simple line graph.
-I will make a simple scatter plot.
+I made a simple line plot and the scatter plot.
 Then I will make a visualization based on series of random decisions (random walk).
 I also intend to use the plotly package for one visualization, where we will check what will happen when we roll the dice in many different ways.

 ## Version:
-The version of the code only with the simple line graph has tag 1.0.
+- The version of the code only with the simple line plot has tag 1.0.
+- The version of the code with the line plot and scatter plot has tag 2.0.